-- Recording homework in his/her agenda or student planner; - Ensuring that he/she clearly understands the homework assigned, i.e., homework criteria, and timelines, and asks for clarification or assistance from the teacher when homework tasks or the expectations are not clear or there is a time conflict due to homework in many different subjects; - Regularly completing assigned homework in a timely manner to the best of his/her ability.
+- Recording homework in his/her agenda or student planner; - Ensuring that he/she clearly understands the homework assigned, i.e., homework criteria, and timelines, and asks for clarification or assistance from the teacher when homework tasks or the expectations are not clear or there is a time conflict due to homework in many different subjects; - Managing time and materials, e.g. by bringing home necessary materials; - Regularly completing assigned homework in a timely manner to the best of his/her ability.